OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining2/reports/cnn_lstm_aug2026/CNN_LSTM_Training_Report_August_2026.md

 - **Test Set Size:** 3,931 events (104 seizures, 3,827 non-seizures)
 - **Use Case:** Provides the final model for deployment and a baseline performance estimate

+### 2.5 Run 10: Production Training with additional augmentation (Single Test Set)

+- **Purpose:** Check the effect of more augmentation to improve performance
+- **Method:** Single 80/20 train/validation split (stratified by event)
+- **Test Set Size:** 3,931 events (104 seizures, 3,827 non-seizures)
+- **Use Case:** Provides the final model for deployment and a baseline performance estimate

+As per run 5 plus:  sample rate augmentation (0.9, 1.1, 1.15) and noise augmentation on selected non-seizure types.

+### 2.5 Run 12: Production Training with additional augmentation (Single Test Set)

+- **Purpose:** Check the effect of more augmentation to improve performance Similar to run 10, but with less noise augmentation on non-seizure types.

 ---